grace-notes/website/contents/topics/life-of-christ.md

 (a) There were two sources of slavery in the ancient world: poverty in peacetime and captured prisoners in war.

-· Leviticus 25:39-41, “If a countryman of yours becomes so poor with regard to you that he sells himself to you, you shall not subject him to a slave’s service.
+&bull; Leviticus 25:39-41, “If a countryman of yours becomes so poor with regard to you that he sells himself to you, you shall not subject him to a slave’s service.
 He shall be with you as a hired man, as if he were a sojourner; he shall serve with you until the year of jubilee.
 He shall